helius86/NeoPrint/README.md

 ### Multi-Point Test

 The multi-point test window allows users to perform a multi-point test on the switch.
 The user can initiate the test by pressing the "Activate" button.
-After the test is complete, the application will display the activation distance and force required to activate the switch.
+After the test is complete, the application will display 2 heatmaps, showing
+  * 1) the actuation distance at each point
+  * 2) the actuation force at each point

 ### Location Data